trevortomesh/stash/README.md

 ## Tips

-- Use `stash preview` to see what changes will be made without applying them.
+- Use `stash status` to review what files have been sorted and what remains in the stash directory.
 - Combine with DeepStash for cold storage management.

 ## Uninstallation